SpenceKonde/megaTinyCore/megaavr/extras/Ref_Functions.md

 Sets the millisecond timer forward by the specified number of milliseconds.
 Currently only implemented for TCB, TCA implementation will be added in a future release.
 This allows a clean way to advance the timer without needing to do the work of reading the current value, adding, and passing to `set_millis()`  It is intended for use before  (added becauise *I* needed it, but simple enough).
 The intended use case is when you know you're disabling interrupts for a long time (milliseconds), and know exactly how long that is (ex, to update neopixels), and want to nudge the timerforward by that much to compensate.
 That's what *I* wanted it for.

 ### `_switchInternalToF_CPU()`
-Call this if you are running from the internal clock, but it is not at F_CPU - likely when overriding `onClockTimeout()` as  `onClockFailure()` is not very useful, since it doesn't catch limping crystals, only ones that have just stopped oscillating alltogether.
+Call this if you are running from the internal clock, but it is not at F_CPU - likely when overriding `onClockTimeout()` as  `onClockFailure()` is not very useful, since it doesn't catch limping crystals, only ones that have just stopped oscillating altogether.

 ## PWM control
 See [Timer Reference](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_Timers.md)